Need Help? 888-298-9489 M-F 8am to 8pm CST

 PTT technology finds use in various sectors:

-• Military: Tactical communications in the field often depend on PTT devices.
+• Military: Field tactical communications typically require the use of PTT devices.

-• Construction: Site managers use PTT to coordinate workers across large construction areas.
+• Construction: Site managers coordinate workers across large construction areas through the use of PTT technology.

-• Hospitality: Hotels and restaurants utilize PTT for efficient staff communication.
+• Hospitality: Hotels and restaurants use PTT systems to communicate with their staff efficiently.

-• Transportation: Dispatch centers use PTT to communicate with drivers and operators.
+• Transportation: Dispatch centers establish contact with drivers and operators through PTT communication methods.

 • Event Management: Organizers coordinate large events using PTT systems.